Netrunner (operating system)

 Netrunner is a Debian-based open source Linux distribution for desktop computers, laptops, netbooks and ARM-based devices.

 Two versions of Netrunner are available: Desktop and Core.

 Overview

 Netrunner is a 64-bit desktop operating system and uses the Calamares graphical installer.
 Netrunner 1 Albedo (the first version of Netrunner) was first released on March 18, 2010.
 Netrunner is based on Debian Stable.
 Its desktop environment is based on Plasma Desktop by KDE.

 Netrunner Core is a desktop version containing only a small number of essential applications.

 Netrunner has support for the Pinebook and Odroid C1 ARM.

+The latest release, Netrunner 26, has switched to XLibre as the default display server.

 Default software

 A default installation of Netrunner contains the following software: